aardvark92/2020-04-28-git-collaboration/README.md

 - `git fetch --prune`: cleans up the references in your git log
 - `git branch -d <branch_name>`: deletes the branch on your local machine
     - it will tell you to move to another branch first, if you're in that branch

+## Rebasing or incorporating branch updates

+- `git rebase <branch>`: if `branch` is `master`, replay the current branch off of master
+    - will auto merge if possible
+    - potentially deal with conflicts